 Khonsu is the God of the moon and vengeance, his name means the Traveler.
 He is shown as a mummy holding a crook and a flail with a moon disc on his head and uraeus.
 He was a part of the Theban triad with his father Amun and Mother Mut.
 He was very popular, revered, and worshiped as one of the greatest gods especially during the days of the new kingdom (1570-1050 BC) because of his miraculous abilities like the instant healing of the sick.
 His story is also used for Marvel’s superhero "Moon Knight".

 Khnum is the patron god of potters and everyone who worked in ceramic plus the main source of the Nile.
 It is known he came from the Nubia in Upper Egypt.
 He’s the one who created the humans from the clay of the Nile River then held them to Ra the sun god, to give them life.
-He is shown as ram headed-god who represents fertility and virility.
+He is shown as the ram-headed god who represents fertility and virility.

 Hapi is fertility and a Nile silt god which is associated with the inundation which was the main source of the Nile that the ancient Egyptian farmers relied on for growing their crops.
 Hapi is shown depicted as a man with a large belly and breasts signifying success and fertility.